glennmckechnie/weewx-mesowx/README.md

 # Weewx and wee_extension -- DONE!

-** Jun 2020 **
+**Jun 2020**
-The move to weewx_extension is done, it needs some beta testing... wee_extension will install and configure this skin as much as it can.
+The move to weewx_extension is done, it needs some beta testing...

+wee_extension will install and configure this skin as much as it can.
 More could be done with the integration and with support and contributions from the community that could still happen.

-The 3 original mesowx scripts have been combined into one script which are installed as a SLE - a skin named Mesowx, a script named mesowx.py and a database named mesowx.
+The 3 original mesowx scripts have been combined into one script which are all installed as a SLE - a skin named Mesowx, a script named mesowx.py and a database named mesowx.

 Because it has control over the local setup ...
 Raw ... you will find that version fully configured and ready to view in your browser at http://localhost/weewx/mesowx/